Chicago Style

 How does fashion thread through generations?

-Chicago Style brings together a five-person cohort of intergenerational community members with diverse expertise and connections to fashion.
+Chicago Style brought together a five-person cohort of intergenerational community members with diverse expertise and connections to fashion.
 Under the direction of educators, community organizers, and fashion experts AnnMarie Brown and Edvetté Jones, the Chicago Style Cohort engaged with the South Side Home Movie Project archive including collections shown below, local thrift and vintage stores, personal histories, and fashion historians to re-envision historical elements of everyday Black fashion.
-Through the program, the Cohort will examine their relationships to fashion and community, interpreting these threads into looks for the fashion show and a special media series.
+Through the program, the Cohort examined their relationships to fashion and community, interpreting these threads into looks for the fashion show and a special media series.

 Chicago Style is part of Art Design Chicago, a citywide collaboration and series of exhibitions and events that highlight the voices and stories that are part of Chicago’s unique artistic heritage and creative communities.
 Continuing into 2025, Art Design Chicago takes place across 30 Chicago neighborhoods and several suburban communities and showcases the work of hundreds of artists.